BV-BRC/BV-BRC-Docs/docroot/news/2022/20220816-bv-brc-patric-redirect.rst

 Help Documentation
 ------------------

-In addition to full `BV-BRC Help Documentation <https://www.bv-brc.org/docs/>`_, the following addtional information is available to aid users in making the transition from PATRIC and IRD/ViPR to BV-BRC:
+In addition to full `BV-BRC Help Documentation <https://www.bv-brc.org/docs/>`_, the following additional information is available to aid users in making the transition from PATRIC and IRD/ViPR to BV-BRC:

 * `BV-BRC Quick Start Videos <../../quick_start/quick_start.html>`_
 * `BV-BRC Data and Functionality Overview (Guide for PATRIC Users) <../../quick_start/data_functionality_overview.html>`_